-This Lent we’re asking you to do something different.
-Instead of giving up your favourite treat, we want you to give up slavery.
+In 2018, we asked you to do something different.
+Instead of giving up your favourite treat, we wanted you to give up slavery.

 Slavery is an illegal business, the world’s second most profitable after drug trafficking, but the goods that slaves make and the services they provide can be found on our high streets.

-Over the course of Lent, each week we will introduce you to one industry that is touched by slavery.
-We’ll give you a story to read and a simple action to take in response.
-You can then take it further with a second action that will help you to dig even deeper into the issue.
+Over the course of Lent, each week we introduced you to one industry that is touched by slavery.
+Each week had a story to read and a simple action to take in response.
+You could then take it further with a second action that helped you to dig even deeper into the issue.

 Story: Nails bars and hand car washes are two industries in the UK where modern slavery is suspected to occur regularly.
 You can read about nail bars with Kate from Unseen and a report from Thomson Reuters about hand car washes.

 Action: Learn to spot the signs of modern slavery by going to the Spot the Signs page on The Clewer

 Initiative website.
 It you're more of a visual learner, you can also watch a video from the Salvation Army.

 Take it further: Print out or make yourself a credit card sized leaflet to go in your wallet, with the signs of slavery and the Modern Slavery Helpline number.
 You can find one on the resources page of The Clewer Initiative’s website.